PORT BARTON TRAVEL GUIDE 2020

 1. Puerto Princesa to Port Barton

 Port Barton is located about 4/5 hour from Puerto Princesa, the biggest city and central hub of Palawan island.
-The Puerto Princesa airport is served by the major local companies which fly from Manila, Clark, Cebu, and Davao.
+The major local companies served by the Puerto Princesa airport fly from Manila, Clark, Cebu, and Davao.

 The bus station in Puerto Princesa is the San Jose Terminal, located about 25 minutes by tricycle from the city centre (200 PHP the ride).
 The SBE bus company has daily trips to Port Barton (about 250 PHP – 5 USD).
 It’s a local bus picking up/dropping off people along the itinerary with the main stop in Roxas town.
 You can buy your bus ticket on board or by clicking on the link below.